alejodoradog/David-Alejandro-Dorado-Garay/README.md

 # David-Alejandro-Dorado-Garay
-This is my personal reposeitory
+This is my personal repository